Taimonania/turbin3/README.md

 What we need to hand in in the end: **A fully functioning program on devnet**.
 Focus is on Anchor building and TypeScript testing.

+## Week 3, Class 1+2

+We learned how to do NFT staking

+Related files:

+- `nft-staking/programs/nft-staking/src/*`

 </details>